-All rules and conditions for receiving a grant from the European Solidarity Corps are specified in this Guide.
+The rules and conditions for receiving a grant from the European Solidarity Corps are specified in this Guide and as such it has legal value when it comes to the selection procedures and the award of the grants.

-HOW TO READ THE EUROPEAN SOLIDARITY CORPS GUIDE
+STRUCTURE OF THE EUROPEAN SOLIDARITY CORPS GUIDE

-The Guide has four main parts:
+The Guide has five main parts:

 - Part A offers a general overview of the European Solidarity Corps, its scope and structure.
-It provides information about its objectives, priorities and main features; eligible countries; implementing structures and the overall budget available. - Part B provides information on the Actions of the European Solidarity Corps supported under the strand "Participation of young people in solidarity activities". - Part C provides information about the Actions of the European Solidarity Corps supported under the strand "Participation of young people in humanitarian aid related solidarity activities". - Part D provides important information concerning quality and support measures offered to participating organisations and participants during the preparation, implementation and follow-up of activities and projects1 - Part E gives detailed information on procedures for grant application and selection of projects, as well as the financial and administrative provisions linked to the award of a European Solidarity Corps grant2.
+It provides information about its objectives, priorities and main features; eligible countries; implementing structures and the overall budget available. - Part B provides information on the Actions of the European Solidarity Corps supported under the strand "Participation of young people in solidarity activities". - Part C provides information about the Actions of the European Solidarity Corps supported under the strand "Participation of young people in humanitarian aid related solidarity activities". - Part D provides important information concerning quality and support measures offered to participating organisations and participants during the preparation, implementation and follow-up of activities and projects - Part E gives detailed information on procedures for grant application and selection of projects, as well as the financial and administrative provisions linked to the award of a European Solidarity Corps grant.